subatomic-21/hasher/README.md

 ## Usage
 For MacOS and debian based systems:

-Must first install python and pip
+First, ensure that python and pip are installed.

 1 - Change into hasher directory